 When there is more than one code, it sometimes makes matters worse because you may not be sure where to start.
 Should you go in numerical sequence, or should you step back and try to figure out what kind of condition would cause multiple codes to be set?

-With that in mind, let's tackle a typical fuel-related problem.
-The vehicle is a late-model OBD II car with a four-cylinder engine.
+Let's assume you have a late-model OBD II car with a four-cylinder engine.
 The Check Engine light is on and the engine idles a little rough and has some hesitation.